Skip to content

 StackNavigator contains the navigate method with the following arguments:

-• transformer - converts the current stack of configurations into a new one.
+• transformer - converts the current stack of configurations to a new one.
 The stack is represented as List, where the last element is the top of the stack, and the first element is the bottom of the stack.

 • onComplete - called when navigation is finished.